hristost/CPSC490-Semantic-Selections-Report/main.md

 ![The word processor highlighting a sentence in Chinese\label{fig:chinese}](./fig/zh.png)

 \begin{CJK*}{UTF8}{gbsn}
-We found that the proposed interactions and text highlighting work just as well as in English text, as shown in \autoref{@fig:chinese}.
+We found that the proposed interactions and text highlighting work just as well as in English text, as shown in \autoref{fig:chinese}.
 However, the combination of the JieBa tokenizer and SupPar's model proved unreliable.
 Substituting the last word "精神" for "神奇" yields a very different parse structure, even though both words are used as noun phrases in this context.
 \end{CJK*}
 ### Tokenizing and parsing of structured text